MadeBySaints/Autoclicker/README.md

 - pynput

-You can install pynput using pip with the command pip install pynput.
+You can install pynput using pip with the command:
+- pip install pynput.

 ## Usage